 And then, of course, you'll have any extra visits to treat any unexpected illnesses or injuries.

-Please note that this article may contain affiliate links.
-That means that if you buy something, I may earn a small commission.
-You can read my full disclosure at the bottom of the page.How often do you take a cat to the vet?
+All products featured on the site are carefully selected by the editor of Floppycats, Jenny Dean.
+In addition, we may earn a small commission when you purchase something through our affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.How often do you take a cat to the vet?
 Is it normal if you only see the vet once every couple of years?
 Or should your vet visits be more regular, to ensure that your cat is happy and healthy?
 Click To Tweet

 Why do cats need regular vet visits?